You are here: Home / Photography

 A cameraless photography story for St Valentine’s Day…

 I had a studio photoshoot booked for last weekend.
 Unfortunately, my model was poorly and it was too late to book another.
-So I was in the unusual situation of actually having a free day, whilst also being in an experimental frame of mind.
+Consequently, I was in the unusual situation of actually having a free day, whilst also being in an experimental frame of mind.
 So I thought it might be rather good fun to try…

 Merry Christmas 2024